IPK-BIT/scorpion-client/docs/index.md

 We welcome contributions to enhance the Scorpion Client.
 To contribute, please follow these steps:

 -   Fork the repository.
--   Create a new branch for your feature: git checkout -b feature/your-feature-name.
+-   Create a new branch for your feature: `git checkout -b feature/your-feature-name`.
--   Make your changes and commit them: git commit -m "Add your changes".
+-   Make your changes and commit them: `git commit -m "Add your changes"`.
--   Push to the branch: git push origin feature/your-feature-name.
+-   Push to the branch: `git push origin feature/your-feature-name`.

 ## License
 Scorpion Client is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](https://github.com/IPK-BIT/scorpion-client/blob/main/LICENSE) file for more details.

 This documentation provides a starting point for using the Scorpion Client.
 For more detailed information, refer to the individual modules and classes within the package.